2baOrNot2ba/iLiSA/README.md

-# LiSA - LOFAR in Stand-Alone mode #
+# iLiSA - internatal LOFAR in Stand-Alone mode #

-LiSA provides a package to make observations on LOFAR stations in stand-alone called standalone and a package to handle LOFAR station metadata.
+iLiSA provides a package to make observations on international LOFAR stations in stand-alone mode called observations and a package to handle metadata about the configuration of the LOFAR station's antenna metadata called antennameta.

 ### What is this repository for? ###

-LiSA is of interest to people that have access to a LOFAR station or if you wish to read-in data taken with a LOFAR station in stand-alone mode.
+iLiSA is of interest to people that have access to a LOFAR station or if you wish to read-in data taken with a LOFAR station in stand-alone mode.
 LOFAR is a low-frequency radio telescope array located in Europe.

-The "observation" package allows you to make and record standard stand-alone observations such as:
+The "observations" package allows you to make and record standard stand-alone observations such as:

 * BST - Beamlet statics (Temporal power of beamlets)